 Is Shingles contagious?

-You don’t have to quarantine yourself.
-However, until your rash has healed, you should keep away from people who have never had Chicken Pox.
+You do not have to quarantine yourself, however, until your rash has healed, you should keep away from people who have never had Chicken Pox.
 Contact with healthy adults appears safe.

 How is Shingles treated?

 Most cases of Shingles are treated with an antiviral medicine.
 Dr. Green can also prescribe topical medications to relieve any symptoms from the rash.